PaLeroy/phd_defense/talk.md

 .center.width-100[![](figures/2teams3.png)]
 .center[All methods in one evaluation group in the 3M map.]

-.footnote[Leroy, P., Pisane, J., Ernst, D. (2022).
-Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition.]
+.footnote[Leroy, P., et al. Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition, 2022.]

 ---
 class: middle